libnano/primer3-py/docs/miscellany.rst

 Derivative work
 ---------------
-The included ``libprimer3`` source is a dervative of the Primer3 v2.3.7 library that includes a number of optimizations and improvements to make it more amenable to Python C API / Cython bindings.
+The included ``libprimer3`` source is a derivative of the Primer3 v2.3.7 library that includes a number of optimizations and improvements to make it more amenable to Python C API / Cython bindings.
 Every effort has been made to insure that the underlying algorithms and calculations deterministically